#4 The Perfection Ideal & Psychic Homeostasis

 Some may think it a psychological overreach to assert such a prominent role to morality within the life process.
 However, the Eastern belief of dharma as a built-in moral compass is not a concept without foundation here in the West.
 Research studies have concluded that babies are born with a moral sense of right and wrong 1 and may exhibit that binary distinction as early as 18-24 months.

-Set aside for a moment all questions of morality and human behavior and focus upon the more basic interactivity of human consciousness with the entirety of the phenomenal universe, our individually lived moment-by-moment world-reality.
-This is an extraordinary task and one that has been a nemesis to rational clarity for millennia with results being a capricious admixture at best.
+Set aside for a moment all questions of morality and human behavior and focus upon the more basic, constant interactivity of human consciousness with the entirety of the phenomenal universe as it presents itself to one’s awareness.
+We accept and know this as our individually (and most personally) lived moment-by-moment world-reality.
+To explain how all of this happens is an extraordinary task and one that has been, and remains a nemesis to rational clarity for millennia with results being a capricious admixture at best.

 Within the multidimensional criss-crossings of philosophy, occultism and religion one can find a myriad of answers to life’s most miraculous and mysterious events.
 Indeed, there is value to be had since each avenue offers, in their own way, an architecture of excellence and dignity to the human condition.
 Many still support practices, trod as they have been for ages, though they are now dressed more fashionably and persist mainly upon broad social generalities rooted in myths, archetypes and events from ancient oral traditions.